 No Conversion Pixel

 A pixel is a piece of code that you can add to your website to send data back to Facebook.
-This data will help Facebook learn about what your users are doing on your site.
+This data will help Facebook learn about what its users are doing on your site.

 A conversion pixel is the tracking code you put on the page that users see after they complete your desired actions.
 This would be the “Thank You” or “Order Confirmation” page.
 Facebook cannot optimize for conversions if you are not telling it who is converting on your website.